samdoyle182/JavaMetrics/README.md

 Project Owner:
 ===
 This project was created by Samantha Doyle, a graduate student at Kennesaw State Unviersity in the Data Science and Analytics program.
+This project was an assignment from STAT 7100 at Kennesaw State University.
+All project guidelines belong to the professor and KSU.